-What's New: Green Street Bus Stop Improvements
+Green Street Bus Stop Improvements

-Planned for the fall of 2016, a curb extension will be constructed at the bus stop on Green Street at Pearl Street to increase space for waiting passengers, pedestrians, and bus stop amenities.
+Planned for the spring of 2017, a curb extension will be constructed at the bus stop on Green Street at Pearl Street to increase space for waiting passengers, pedestrians, and bus stop amenities.
 In order to minimize the impact on parking, parking on Green Street between Pearl Street and Brookline Street will be shifted to the north side of the street.
 A public meeting was held in June 2016 to discuss the proposed parking changes.
 For more information, please view the flyer, presentation, poster, and notes from the June meeting.

 Bus Stop Design

 - Shelters and seating are an important part of a bus stop.
 Click here for more information about our shelter program.